RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 ## Building the timeline

+To reach the final timeline version, the following steps were followed in a gradual manner:

 ### Collecting the news

 ### Adding cancellations data

 ### Integrating Airbnb's response

 The prototype comes as a result of the research for the MSc.
 Thesis: Travel Disruption during COVID-19, conducted at the IT University of Copenhagen, as part of the Digital Innovation and Management programme.